AdvaithRavishankar/cse15l-lab-reports/index.md

 Hello, world!
-My name is Advaith Ravishanakr and my favourite animal is an elephant! yay.
+My name is Advaith Ravishankar and my favourite animal is an elephant! yay.